AwesomenessXP/mongodb-basics/README.md

   - `{ $expr: { <expression> } }`
   - ex: `{"$expr": {"$eq": ["$start station name", "$end station id"]}}`
   - here, `$start station name` is the VALUE of start station name, and `end station id` is the VALUE
+  - to add an element to an array OR turn a field into an array field: `$push`
+  - when looking for a field in an array, you should list the elements the way they are shown in the document
+  - `<array field> : {"$size": <number>}}` returns documents where the array field is the length
+  - `<array field> : {"$all": <array>}}` returns documents with given elements REGARDLESS of their order in array
+  - ex: find documents with 20 amenities, including all of the amenities in the query array:
+    - `db.listingsAndReviews.find({ "amenities": {
+                                  "$size": 20,
+                                  "$all": [ "Internet", "Wifi",  "Kitchen",
+                                           "Heating", "Family/kid friendly",
+                                           "Washer", "Dryer", "Essentials",
+                                           "Shampoo", "Hangers",
+                                           "Hair dryer", "Iron",
+                                           "Laptop friendly workspace" ]
+                                         }
+                            }).pretty()`